 –It directly answers any question (or prompt) you may be addressing.

 –The rest of your paper — the body — gives evidence to persuade the reader of your main point.

-–Also, the thesis statement of an essay is like the topic sentence in a paragraph: all else must be related to it.
+–Also, the thesis statement of an essay or report is like the topic sentence in a paragraph: all else must be related to it.